ChrisCummins/pip-db/Documentation/Log.md

 such as out-of-memory errors, I/O error testing, and fuzz testing.
 Should refer to this when designing the pip-db testing strategy.

-**Project name** - refactored source code to new project name `pip-db`, and rename git repository.
+Project name - refactored source code to new project name `pip-db`, and rename git repository.
 New url: https://github.com/ChrisCummins/pip-db.

 ## December 2013

 ### Thursday 5th

-**Notes from meeting with Ian**
+Notes from meeting with Ian:

 - I should tell Kate about the change in project scope - the majority of time has been spent working on tooling/process/frameworks, and not the actual